nickeisenberg/reddit_classifier/README.md

 # About

-A transformer classifer trained on comments from 10 popular subreddits.
+A transformer classifier trained on comments from 10 popular subreddits.
 The subreddits choosen all have a popular "discussion" chat post and 100 comments were scraped using `praw` from the last 100 "discussion" posts of the subreddits.
 All of the discussion posts except the `movies` posts shared a